 Contact Our Lawyers for Assistance

-If you or your spouse is an active service member in the United States Army, Navy, Air Force, Marines or Coast Guard, contact Petrelli Previtera Schimmel, LLC today for professional legal advice on your military divorce.
+We can help if you or your spouse is an active service member in the United States Army, Navy, Air Force, Marines or Coast Guard.
+Contact Petrelli Previtera Schimmel, LLC today for professional legal advice.